Licensing | IREE

 - Rules Regulating Children’s Resident Camps 7.711 **NEW**

 - Rules Regulating School-Aged Child Care Centers 7.712 **NEW**

 These guides serve to clarify and ensure the proper, and consistent, interpretation and implementation of child care rules.
 They also provide the rationale behind the rules as well as resources to help programs comply.

-Any questions about the guides or the rules may be directed to your licensing specialist or by calling our office at 303-866-5948.
+Any questions about the guides or the rules may be directed to your licensing specialist.

-The Office of Early Childhood website is available in English and Spanish.
+The Department of Early Childhood website is available in English and Spanish.